rafaelromao/keyboards/docs/romak.md

 ![img](https://i.imgur.com/8XH5KAC.png)

 - Romak is the layout used in the default base layer.
-It is a Colemak-DHm variant, improved to remove load from pinkies.
+It is a Colemak-DHm variant, improved to remove load from pinkies and for prose in Portuguese.
 - Romak has a higher SFB rate than Colemak-DHm, close to Workman, but most of this load goes to the stronger fingers.
 - Compared to Colemak-DHm, Romak cycle A, W and S, and inverts Y with O.
 - Compared with Qwerty, it also changes the position of the symbols _ and ; the same way the Colemak-DHm layer does.